timescale/docs/timescaledb/getting-started/add-data.md

 1. In a new terminal window, run this command to unzip the `.csv` files:
     ```bash
-    unzip stock_data_real_time.zip
+    unzip real_time_stock_data.zip
     ```

 1. If you're using a Docker container, add the data files to your container before copying them into your database:
     ```bash
-    docker cp stocks_real_time.csv timescaledb:/stocks_real_time.csv
+    docker cp stocks_real_time.csv timescaledb:/tutorial_sample_tick.csv

-    docker cp company.csv timescaledb:/company.csv
+    docker cp company.csv timescaledb:/tutorial_sample_company.csv
     ```

 1. At the `psql` prompt, insert the data into your TimescleDB instance using the `COPY` command for efficient data transfer.
 If the `.csv` files aren't in your current directory, replace the file paths as needed:

     ```sql
-    \COPY stocks_real_time from './stocks_real_time.csv' DELIMITER ',' CSV;
+    \COPY stocks_real_time from './ tutorial_sample_tick.csv' DELIMITER ',' CSV HEADER;
-    \COPY company from './company.csv' DELIMITER ',' CSV;
+    \COPY company from './tutorial_sample_company.csv' DELIMITER ',' CSV HEADER;
     ```

 </procedure>